techidaily/site-win11-tips/source/_posts/cryptographic-shielding-data-safety-in-networked-drives.md

  You should see a message that reads **Diskpart successfully removed the drive letter or mount point** .
 Following that, the drive will no longer appear on your PC.

- If you like using Command Prompt, why not check our guide on[how to master the Command Prompt in Windows](https://www.makeuseof.com/tag/windows-10-command-prompt-tips/) ?
+ If you like using Command Prompt, why not check our guide on [how to master the Command Prompt in Windows](https://www.makeuseof.com/tag/windows-10-command-prompt-tips/) ?

 ## 3\.
 Hide a Drive Using the Group Policy Editor

  The Local Group Policy Editor is a tool that allows you to configure a wide range of settings on your computer.
 You can use it to hide a drive from your Windows computer.

  The Local Group Policy Editor is only available in Professional, Enterprise, and Education editions of Windows.
-If you're using the Windows Home edition, check our guide on[how to access the Group Policy Editor in Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before proceeding.
+If you're using the Windows Home edition, check our guide on [how to access the Group Policy Editor in Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before proceeding.

 Here's what you need to do: